mardeltri/RoboND-Perception-Project/README.md

 In this section different filtering techniques are applied to our point cloud.
 Our RGB-D camera will provide the point cloud with noise which will be removed by applying the statistical outliner filter.
 Next, data will be downsampled in order to improve computational cost.
 To achieve so, the Voxel Grid Downsampling Filter will be applied.
-Later, two passthrough filters will be implemented to remove useless dato from our point cloud.
+Later, two passthrough filters will be implemented to remove useless data from our point cloud.
 Once we have our table with the objects of interest, it is useful to separe our table from other objects.
-To do this, the Radom Sample Consensus or "RANSAC" technique will identify the elements which belong to a plane, in this case, this will be our table.
+To do this, the Radom Sample Consensus or "RANSAC" technique will identify the elements which belong to a plane, in this case, our table.

 * Statistical outliner filter